-Donna is a Wiradjuri woman born in Cowra NSW and is the founder of Yindyamarra Consultancy; she has a wide range of experience in Aboriginal Affairs and business acumen through a variety of employment experiences which include appointments as Regional Manager- Aboriginal Affairs NSW, General Manager - Gannambarra Enterprises LTD and as a Registered Nurse.
+Her experience in Aboriginal Affairs and business acumen through a variety of employment experiences which include appointments as Regional Director - Aboriginal Affairs NSW (6 years), General Manager - Gannambarra Enterprises LTD and as a Registered Nurse allowed Donna to initialise her own Indigenous consultancy firm in Yindyamarra.
 Donna’s experience is backed by an Executive Master’s in Public Administration, Dip.
 Indigenous leadership and B. Nursing.

 Community Engagement & Cultural Consultant